-Are you struggling to get a diagnosis or treatment for a rare and/or complex craniofacial anomaly or ENT disorder?
+Are you struggling to get a diagnosis or treatment for a rare and/or complex craniofacial anomaly or ear, nose and throat (ENT) disorder?
 Are you a healthcare professional looking for highly specialised advice?

-The European Reference Network for rare and/or complex craniofacial anomalies and ENT disorders
+The European Reference Network for rare and/or complex craniofacial anomalies and ear, nose and throat (ENT) disorders